 Note: In the comparative degree, we often use the word than to connect the two things being compared.

-The superlative degree is used to compare three or more people or things.
+The superlative degree of Comparison is used to compare three or more people or things.
 It shows which one has the highest or lowest degree of the quality.

 We usually form the superlative by: